k2view-academy/K2View-Academy/articles/26_fabric_security/14_user_IAM_SAML_Azure_AD_setup.md

 This article describes the setup and integration steps you need to do to connect your Single-Sign-On account at Azure AD (Microsoft Azure Active Directory) to Fabric.
 This will grant you the benefits of easy sign-in, along with authentication and authorization control via your admin tools.

-Note that guidelines exist also at [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/fabric-tutorial), a Fabric is part of the Azure AD's app marketplace.
+You can read more about the guidelines at this link: [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/fabric-tutorial), as Fabric is part of the Azure AD's app marketplace.

 ### Prerequisite Requirements